lazymeadow/gorilla-groove/backend/README.md

 Copy `/config/application.properties.cfg` to `/config/application.properties`.

 Environment specific setup will go in here.
-Some of the items in that file will need to be configured for the server to run successfully.
+Some items in that file will need to be configured for the server to run successfully.

 ### Database
 Gorilla Groove uses MySQL, and is always intended to run on the latest version.
 Right now that is MySQL 8.